 250. Every attentive observer has noticed that some of these plants produce no flowers; as, e. g., the Ferns and Mosses.
-Let us then take all such plants and consider them as forming one sub-kingdom, viz., the Flowerless Plants All other plants will of course constitute the other sub-king dom, viz., the Flowering Plants.
+Let us then take all such plants and consider them as forming one sub-kingdom, viz., the FLOWERLESS PLANTS All other plants will of course constitute the other sub-king dom, viz., the FLOWERING PLANTS.
 Botanists call the latter the Phænogamia, and the former, the Cryptogamia (Greek words of the same import).

-251. Now these two sub-kingdoms have other distinctions besides flowering and not-flowering.
+251. Now these two sub-kingdoms bave other distinctions besides flowering and not-flowering.
 See the fruit-dots growing on the back of Fern leaves.
 The microscope shows them to be clusters of hollow cases, and each case filled with a fine yellow dust.
 But this dust is not seeds, with embryo, radicle, &c.
 (Less.
 24), but little sacs, containing a fluid, similar to the pollen grains (Less.
 15).
-We call them Spores.
-See, also, the Mushrooms having no leaves, and the Lichens often, also, without stems.
-Hence we may say of the Cryptogams that they are not only flowerless, but seedless, and often leafless and stemless.
+We call them SPORES.
+See, also, the Mushrooms having no leaves, and the Lichens

-Some of the Cryptogams.-Fig. 355.
+Some of the Cryptogams. -Fig. 355.
 A Fern, showing the fruit dots.
-Figs. 356, 357, 358, are Lichens, some appearing to have stems, and some with no appearance of any
+Figs. 356, 857 858, are Lichens, some appearing to have stems, and some with no appearance of any

-^{250.} Please distinguish the two subkingdoms.
-The meaning of Cryptogamia?
+250. Please distinguish the two subkingdoms.
+The meaning of Crypto gamia?
 Phænogamia?
-251. What about the Spores of Ferns, &c.?
+251. What about the Spores of Ferns, &c. ? often, also, without stem's.
+Hence we may say of the Cryptogams that they are not only flowerless, but seedless, and often leafless and stemless.